lawranger/DDoS_Attack_Sequence.md/README.md

 Actor Attacker
 Actor General user
 participant BotNet
-Actor Attacker->>BotNet: 1.
+Attacker->>BotNet: 1.
 The attacker first assembles a botnet. create participant WebServer
 BotNet->>WebServer: 2.
 Attacker launches the DDOS Attack with their BotNet, without the right security, the Web Server will become unresponsive.
-General user--xWebServer: 3.
-Unable to access the Web Services, due to the DDOS attack.
-End

 ```